 Nursing Service in the Boer War

-She joined Queen Alexandra's Imperial Military Nursing Service (QAIMNS) in 1903 8 and in February 1903 was in the list of the first 12 nurses to be posted as "Staff Nurses" to the Herbert Hospital, Woolwich.
-In February 1904 she was posted to the troopship Plassy for "Indian troopship duty" and returned to Woolwich in April 1904.
+She joined the QAIMNS in 19038 and in February 1903 was in the list of the first 12 nurses to be posted as “Staff Nurses” to the Herbert Hospital, Woolwich.
+In February 1904 she was posted to the troopship Plassy for “Indian troopship duty” and returned to Woolwich in April 1904.
 She was posted to Alton and in January 1906 to the Military Hospital, Portsmouth.
 She resigned in July 1906 and became a private nurse with the Registered Nurses Society.
-The 1911 Census showed her working as a hospital nurse at the Mount Vernon Hospital for Consumption, London 9.
+The 1911 Census showed her working as a hospital nurse at the Mount Vernon Hospital for Consumption, London9.

-- War Office: The Nominal Roll of the Princess Christian's Army Nursing Service (Reserve) as at September 30th 1900
+- The War Office: Nominal Roll for the Princess Christian’s Army Nursing Service (Reserve) as at September 30th 1900

 - London Gazette, 1903: p3365